arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/multi-protocol-gateway/content.md

     return data
 ```

 For MQTT configuration, you will need to set the desired parameters.
-Below are the paramaters we use for MQTT in this tutorial.
+Below are the parameters we use for MQTT in this tutorial.

 ```
 mqtt_broker = 'broker.emqx.io'